leporello-js/leporello-js/README.md

 them:

 ![Async calls](docs/images/async_calls.png)

+You can even run and debug Leporello.js in Leporello.js!
+To do this:

+- Check out Leporello.js repo and grant local filesystem access to root project directory
+- Select `src/launch.js` as an entrypoint
+- Select `index.html` as html file
+- Click "(Re)open run window"

+New instance of Leporello.js will be opened in new browser tab.

+The only problem is that both instances of Leporello.js will share the same localStorage.
+(TODO - inject localStorage implementation to opened window, that allows to share localStorage between host Leporello.js instance and window where code is run)

 ## Run Leporello locally
 To run it locally, you need to clone repo to local folder and serve it via HTTPS protocol (HTTPS is required by [File System Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API)).
 See [How to use HTTPS for local development](https://web.dev/how-to-use-local-https/)